-Those scholars of music in Third Republic France have focused on developments in a new spirit of French nationalism following defeat in the Franco-Prussian War and the overthrow of the Paris Commune, the re-discovery of earlier French repertoires and an increased focus on the teaching of music history as part of a search for a distinct French style or ars gallica as an alternative to German romanticism.
+Those scholars of music in Third Republic France have focused on developments in a new spirit of French nationalism, following defeat in the Franco-Prussian War and the overthrow of the Paris Commune.
+This period saw the first appearance of the word nationalisme in French dictionaries in 1874, betokening a new emphasis upon the relationship between ethnic identity and state, the re-discovery of earlier French repertoires and an increased focus on the teaching of music history as part of a search for a distinct French style or ars gallica as an alternative to German romanticism, 31 very much in line with Eric Hobsbawm and Terence Ranger's model of the 'Invention of Tradition'.
 At the same time, the influence of Wagner in France was large, with composers such as Fauré, Massenet, Franck, Chabrier, and d'Indy fascinated by his work.
-D'Indy even tried to argue that Wagner's music was rooted in established French practice, so French Wagnerites were thus continuing such a tradition.
+D'Indy even tried to argue that Wagner's music was rooted in established French practice, so French Wagnerites were thus continuing such a tradition.32